JohannRodriguez/rails-capstone/README.md

 - User can create, edit and delete articles
 - User can mark an article as favorite an see them
 - User can vote an articles
-- Categories displayed din order of priority and with most recent article attached to it
+- Categories displayed in order of priority and with most recent article attached to it

 ## Built With